hakavlad/file-starve/README.md

 This script makes it possible to artificially reproduce [page cache](https://www.kernel.org/doc/html/latest/admin-guide/mm/concepts.html#page-cache) starvation and [thrashing](https://en.wikipedia.org/wiki/Thrashing_(computer_science)) by holding a specified amount of file pages (10 MiB `Active(file)`+`Inactive(file)` by default) for a specified amount of time (60s by default).

+This script allows you to investigate the effects that occur when the page cache size decreases: from moderate thrashing to completely freezing the UI.

 ## Background

 Let's talk about the elephant in the room - the Linux kernel's inability to gracefully handle low memory pressure: